 Lighten the load

 If you’re like most people, you probably have boxes and boxes of junk that you don’t need to shift to the new house.
 In fact, moving is a great time to lighten your load and get rid of furniture you no longer like or use, clothes you haven’t worn for years and toys that the kids have grown.
 Take some photos and get onto eBay and you may find that you make more money than you think off of your old stuff, or consider getting the kids involved and having a yard sale.
+And after all this if you are moving out from Chicago, you can hire Chicago cleaning services to help you in organizing and making sure you leave your old home spotless too.

 Get Everyone Involved